What I am attempting to do with the information on this page is to help people connect the dots between:

 Professor Moseley has an updated presentation available for general viewing as part of the Pain Revolution on the ‘Seven Amazing Pain Science Discoveries That Can Change Your Life’ –

 We experience pain from the moment we are born until our dying breath.
 We spend our lives trying to escape it, yet it is essential for our very survival.
 This BBC documentary explores how genetics, the latest scanning techniques, virtual reality and hypnosis are helping us to unravel some of the mysteries behind pain.
-Find out why some feel more pain than others, meet the people who feel no pain at all and discover why our emotions and thoughts can influence our perception of pain:
+Click on the link below and find out why some feel more pain than others, meet the people who feel no pain at all and discover why our emotions and thoughts can influence our perception of pain:

 The concept of NEUROPLASTICITY is almost certainly the key to understanding why pain can become chronic, resistant to treatment and get stuck!